Home ยป Recipes ยป Recipes

 In a large bowl, beat granulated sugar and remaining ½ cup butter until fluffy; 3 to 4 minutes.
 Add eggs, one at a time, until fully incorporated, and then stir in the vanilla.

 In a separate bowl, whisk together flour, baking powder, salt, baking soda, cinnamon, and cardamom.
-With the mixer on low, gradually add flour mixture to butter mixture alternating with milk, beginning and ending with flour mixture.
+With the mixer on low, gradually add the flour mixture to the butter mixture, alternating with milk, beginning and ending with the flour mixture.
 Fold in sour cream and carefully spread the batter over the pears.

 Step 3: Bake the Pear Cake